What is Segmented Market Theory?

 Conclusion

 So, it can be seen that segmented market theory asserts a very important concept that the yield of securities of a certain maturity period can only be determined by the demand and supply of securities of that particular maturity period.
-However, one of the biggest limitations of the theory is that it is based on some hard assumptions that are difficult to apply in the real world.
+However, one of the biggest limitations of the theory is that it is based on hard assumptions that are difficult to apply in the real world.

 Recommended Articles